Farmers Insurance: Auto, Home, and Renters

 • Alternative fuels.
 Save 5% for owning a vehicle not powered by gas alone.
 This applies to hybrids, electric cars, propane, fuel cells, etc.

-• Anti-lock brakes discount.
+• Anti-lock brakes.
 Factory-installed anti-lock brakes might save more than your life.
 It might save you some cash, too.
 Aftermarket anti-lock braking systems do not qualify for the discount.

-• Anti-theft device discount.
+• Anti-theft devices.
 Customers with factory-installed anti-theft equipment can get a discount.
 Alarms and devices that disable a car are examples.
 The device must self-activate when doors close to qualify.

-• Daytime running lights discount.
+• Daytime running lights.
 Many current cars come with lights that always stay on when you’re driving.
 If yours do, ask your agent about this discount.

 • Homing device.
 This discount is for approved devices that track stolen cars to aid in their recovery.

-• Passive restraint discount.
+• Passive restraints.
 Airbags and automatic seatbelts are not just smart, they can also save you a few bucks.

 • VIN etching.
 You get this discount by getting your VIN etched in glass and a few other places.